Cerro Panizos

 Cerro Panizos (/es/, "Maize Hill") is a late Miocene (Note: The Miocene is the geological period between 23.03 and 5.333 million years ago.)-age shield-shaped volcano spanning the Potosi Department of Bolivia and the Jujuy Province of Argentina.
 It features two calderas (depressions formed by the collapse of a volcano) and a group of lava domes.
-It is part of the Altiplano-Puna volcanic complex (APVC), a group of calderas and associated ignimbrites (a form of volcanic rock) that erupted during the past ten million years.
-Cerro Panizos is part of the Central Volcanic Zone (CVZ), a volcanic arc that extends from Peru to Chile which was formed mostly by subduction of the Nazca Plate beneath South America.
+It is part of the Altiplano–Puna volcanic complex (APVC), a group of calderas and associated ignimbrites (a form of volcanic rock) that erupted during the past ten million years.
+Cerro Panizos is part of the Central Volcanic Zone (CVZ), a volcanic arc that extends from Peru to Chile that was formed mostly by subduction of the Nazca Plate beneath South America.

-Volcanic activity commenced in the APVC about ten million years ago, producing the large volcanic calderas Panizos, Vilama, Cerro Guacha and the volcano Uturuncu.
+Volcanic activity commenced in the APVC about ten million years ago, producing the volcano Uturuncu and the large volcanic calderas Panizos, Vilama, and Cerro Guacha.
 The formation of the APVC has been linked to the existence of a giant magmatic body in the crust of the Central Andes.

 The Cienago Ignimbrite erupted over 350 km3 from Panizos about 7.9 million years ago, and 6.7 million years ago the Panizos Ignimbrite erupted over 650 km3.
 The Panizos Ignimbrite has been noted for volcanic rocks containing orbs (Note: An orb is a rock formed by concentric layers of minerals, that is found embedded within volcanic rocks.).
 Several volcanic cones such as Limitayoc were active between the ignimbrite eruptions, and a plateau of lava flows and lava domes formed in the central area of the Panizos Ignimbrite after the last eruptions.